NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 Important Dates and Deadlines

-Occurrence | Tentative Dates |
+| Occurrence | Tentative Dates |

-Registration to Begin | 3rd week of April 2025 |
+| Registration to Begin | 1st week of June 2026 |

-Forms Must Be Submitted By | 2nd week of May 2025 |
+| Forms Must Be Submitted By | 1st week of July 2026 |

-Admit Card Upload | 3rd week of June 2025 |
+| Admit Card Upload | 3rd week of August 2026 |

-NEET PG 2025 Examination Date | Last week of June 2025 |
+| NEET PG 2026 Examination Date | August 30, 2026 (Sunday) |

-Result Declaration | 2nd week of July 2025 |
+| Result Declaration | 3rd week of September 2026 |

 Preparation Tips for NEET PG Exam

-As part of your NEET PG preparation, you need to build your foundation by studying from standard textbooks including Harrison’s Internal Medicine along with Robbins Pathology.
+As part of your NEET PG preparation, you need to build your foundation by studying from standard textbooks, including Harrison’s Internal Medicine, along with Robbins Pathology.
 Laboratory studying with MCQ banks and video lectures through online resources improves your effectiveness in important topics.

 Here’s a chart outlining the recommended books for the three major subjects for your NEET PG preparation:

-Subject | Book Title | Authors |
+| Subject | Book Title | Authors |

-Anatomy | Self-Assessment and Review of Anatomy | Rajesh Kaushal |
+| Anatomy | Self-Assessment and Review of Anatomy | Rajesh Kaushal |

-Pharmacology | Review of Pharmacology | Gobind Rai Garg, Ranjan Patel |
+| Pharmacology | Review of Pharmacology | Gobind Rai Garg, Ranjan Patel |

-Medicine | Complete Review of Medicine for NBE | Deepak Marwah, Mudit Khanna |
+| Medicine | Complete Review of Medicine for NBE | Deepak Marwah, Mudit Khanna |

 Time Management Strategies for Exam Preparation